moovfinancial/moov-python/README.md

 Handling errors in this SDK should largely match your expectations.
 All operations return a response object or raise an exception.

-By default, an API error will raise a models.APIError exception, which has the following properties:
+By default, an API error will raise a errors.APIError exception, which has the following properties:

 | Property        | Type             | Description           |
 |-----------------|------------------|-----------------------|